rethinkdb/rethinkdb-rs/2-query-language/geo-support/javascript.md

 Only longitude/latitude coordinates are supported.
 GeoJSON objects that use Cartesian coordinates, specify an altitude, or specify their own coordinate reference system will be rejected.

+# FAQ #

+* **How many dimensions are supported?**

+    Two (latitude and longitude).
+Elevation is not supported.

+* **What projections are supported?**

+    RethinkDB supports the WGS84 World Geodetic System's reference ellipsoid and geographic coordinate system (GCS).
+It does not directly support any projected coordinate system (PCS), but there are many tools available for performing such projections.

+* **Does RethinkDB do a correct interpolation of degrees to meters along a path?**

+    Yes.
+Distance calculations are done on a geodesic (either WGS84's reference ellipsoid or a unit sphere).

+* **Can you export to WKT or WKB?**

+    No. However, you can export to GeoJSON and process that with other tools.

 # Geospatial commands #

 * [geojson](/api/javascript/geojson/): convert a GeoJSON object to a geometry object